 Many people are charged with drug possession every year.
 While some of these charges are for more significant amounts, many cases involve minimal amounts of a controlled substance.
 In Georgia, the criminal court handles a lot of small drug cases.
 It is possible to fight drug possession charges and win.

-While it is challenging to defend someone on drug possession charges, an experienced, aggressive attorney makes it possible.
+While it is challenging to defend someone on drug possession charges, an experienced, aggressive criminal defense attorney makes it possible.
 Filing numerous document requests, depositions, and other types of requests can eventually wear the prosecutor down.
 He or she would prefer to reduce the sentence or drop the charges than continue to handle the paperwork for the numerous requests on a small drug possession charge.

 If the prosecutor does not provide all of the materials requested during discovery, then the defendant’s attorney can request dismissal of all of the charges against his or her client.

 In Lieu of Programs

 Sometimes it is possible to go through an in lieu of program.
 These types of programs allow fines and rehabilitation instead of jail time or a conviction.
 After the program is done, the charges and any conviction record are then clean.
 However, if the accused fails their treatment program and fails to remain sober, the criminal penalties return.

 Challenge how the evidence was obtained